Stabilizing a single-magnon state by optimizing magnon blockade: Optimal conditions for stabilizing single-magnon state

-In sharp contrast to our results, the photon blockade can achieve $g^{(2)}(0)\sim10^{-2}$ with $P_1\sim0.06$ in a quantum dot-cavity system~\cite{Tang2015Quantum}.
-By utilizing the optical Stark shift, the photon blockade in the cavity QED system~\cite{Tang2019Strong} can achieve $g^{(2)}(0)\sim10^{-1.5}$ with $P_{1}\sim0.08$.
-With the two-photon absorption~\cite{Zhou2022Environmentally}, the photon blockade is improved to $g^{(2)}(0)\sim10^{-2}$ with $P_1\sim0.1$.
-Our $g^{(2)}$ function is significantly lower than theirs by several orders and in the same time the single-excitation probability is as large as $P_1\sim0.2$.
-In a hybrid system established by the indirect interaction between magnon and qubit mediated by a microwave cavity~\cite{Xie2020Quantum}, the magnon blockade achieves $g^{(2)}(0)\sim10^{-2}$ with $P_1\sim0.05$ when the second-excitation probability is improperly omitted.
+All these results prevail the existing ones in a similar scenario.
+In the quantum dot-cavity system, the single-photon state with $P_1\sim0.06$ and $g^{(2)}(0)\sim10^{-2}$ has been proposed in theory~\cite{Tang2015Quantum}; and that with $P_1\sim0.01$ and $g^{(2)}(0)\sim10^{-2}$~\cite{Shijders2018Observation} can be experimentally demonstrated.
+In a cavity QED system~\cite{Tang2019Strong}, the single-photon state can achieve $P_1\sim0.08$ and $g^{(2)}(0)\sim10^{-1.5}$ by using the optical Stark shift, and can achieve $P_1\sim0.01$ and $g^{(2)}(0)\sim10^{-5}$ in a double-cavity system with ultrastrong optomechanical coupling.
+Using the two-photon absorption process of environment~\cite{Zhou2022Environmentally}, the brightness of the single-photon state can be improved to $P_1\sim0.1$ at the cost of a suppressed purity of $g^{(2)}(0)\sim10^{-2}$.
+In a hybrid system established by the indirect interaction between magnon and qubit mediated by a microwave cavity~\cite{Xie2020Quantum}, the single-magnon state is found to end up with $P_1\sim0.05$ and $g^{(2)}(0)\sim10^{-2}$ when the second-excitation probability is improperly omitted in the calculation of the optimized conditions.
+In Tab.~\ref{table}, we list some representative results for $P_1$, $g^{(2)}(0)$, and the steady-state density matrix $\rho_{\rm steady}$ of the interested mode.